SAP-samples/ui5-mdc-json-tutorial/ex1/readme.md

 This XML view defines the user interface for a screen in our UI5 application.
 The view comprises a DynamicPage with a Table control in its content area.
 The table is set up to use our custom JSONTableDelegate.

-Below is the code we can add to content aggregation of the DynamicPage in the XML view.
+Below is the code we can add to the content aggregation of the DynamicPage in the XML view.
 It includes a table with columns for name, height, range, first ascent, countries, and parent mountain, along with the data bindings.
 The corresponding model is automatically generated based on our sample data via the `manifest.json`.
 ###### view/Mountains.view.xml
 ```xml
 			<mdc:Table